Anxiety and Happiness

 -Walking by the beach where I can appreciate the beauty and sounds of the ocean

 -Listening, playing, recording, watching live music.
-That’s always been my security blanket and it still works
+That’s always been my stop-ed-meds blanket and it still works

 -Spending time with friends even when my anxiety tries to prevent it.
 I almost always feel better.